satyu-a/Detection-Lab/README.md

 ## Process

-1. Designing an architecture of the detection lab for referencing and ease of organisation,
+1. Designing an architecture of the detection lab for referencing and ease of organisation.
 2. Setting up a Hypervisior, where all our virtual machines will be installed.
-3. Installing Windows 10 Pro as our target machine
+3. Installing Windows 10 Pro as our target machine.
-4. Installing Kali Linux as our attacking machine
+4. Installing Kali Linux as our attacking machine.
-5. Installing and setup SPLUNK Enterprise on Windows 10 Pro and configuring Sysmon
+5. Installing and setup SPLUNK Enterprise on Windows 10 Pro and configuring Sysmon.
-6. Setting up the Network configurations
+6. Setting up the Network configurations.
-7. Logs and Malware behaviour analysis
+7. Logs and Malware behaviour analysis.

 > [!NOTE]
 > All configuration files are included in the repository so you can just download and use them if you wish to.